Average Workers’ Compensation Settlement Chart Amounts & How To Determine Them

 Contact Us To Estimate Your Workers’ Comp Settlement

-The workers’ comp lawyers at Krasno, Krasno & Onwudinjo have the experience and resources to help you get a fair settlement based on your average weekly wage.
+The PA workers’ compensation lawyers at Krasno, Krasno & Onwudinjo have the experience and resources to help you get a fair settlement based on your average weekly wage.

 Our workers’ comp attorneys will hold insurance companies accountable if they try to underpay you and we will work with your doctor to determine the severity of your injury.
 We’ll work with you to make sure all medical bills and lost wages are accounted for in your workers’ comp case.